kevinpruvost/ComputerGraphics_Experimentation/README.md

 The project is currently a work in progress (WIP) and is organized as follows:

-- **DLLs Related to Context APIs:** This project compiles DLLs related to context APIs, such as GLFW or Win32 native Windows API.
+- **Context API DLLs:** This project compiles Dynamic Link Libraries (DLLs) related to context APIs, such as GLFW or Win32 native Windows API.

-- **DLLs Related to Graphics APIs:** DLLs related to graphics APIs, including OpenGL, Vulkan, DirectX11, and potentially other APIs in the future.
+- **Graphics API DLLs:** DLLs related to graphics APIs, including OpenGL, Vulkan, DirectX11, and potentially other APIs in the future.

+- **GUI API DLLs:** This section contains the DLLs related to graphical user interface (GUI) APIs.
+These libraries facilitate the creation and management of graphical user interfaces within the application.
+Especially useful as ImGUI implementation differs considering the Context and Graphics API used.

+- **External Libraries DLLs:** For external libraries used in the project.
+These libraries are necessary dependencies for the project's functionality and may include components related to graphics rendering, image loading, YAML parsing, mathematics operations, and other functionalities required by the application.

+- **Main Application:** The Main Application section is the core of the project, encompassing the main executable or application files.

 Further documentation will be released in the near ending phase of the project.